-Changes in global political conditions, such as the 'Brexit' referendum in the United Kingdom on June 23, 2016 (and the related negotiations with the European Union) and the commencement of Donald Trump's presidency in January 2017, have the potential to lead to extended periods of increased political and economic uncertainty and volatility in the global financial markets.
-This is in part due to the unknown consequences for global trade, the broader global economy and financial markets.
-Political and economic uncertainty has in the past led to declines in market liquidity and activity levels, volatile market conditions, a contraction of available credit, lower or negative interest rates, weaker economic growth and reduced business confidence, each of which could adversely affect us.
-In particular, these conditions may adversely affect our ability to raise medium or long-term funding in the international capital markets.
+Political and economic uncertainty has in the past led to declines in market liquidity and activity levels, volatile market conditions, a contraction of available credit, lower or negative interest rates, weaker economic growth and reduced business confidence, each of which could adversely affect our business, operations and financial condition.
+These conditions may also adversely affect our ability to raise medium or long-term funding in the international capital markets.